eliot-akira/png-compressor/readme.md

 # PNG Compressor

-> Compress and encode data as PNG image
+> Compress and encode data as Portable Network Graphics (PNG) image)

 ![Screenshot](screenshot.jpg)

 ## Why

-It can be useful to encode data, such as application state, into an image file that can be shared easily.
+It can be useful to encode data, such as application state, into an image file that can be shared easily, for example, compared to exporting JSON or ZIP file.

 ## How

-For `gzip` compression and decompression, it uses the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API), well-supported by browsers and on server side.
+The data is compressed using the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API).
+The PNG format uses the same algorithm as `gzip`, but it was discovered that the compression ratio is dramatically better when the data is compressed before encoding as image.

+Each byte of the given data is written into the color channels (red/green/blue) of a canvas.
+The opacity (alpha) channel is not used because it can change color values.
+The canvas is then exported as a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).

+## TODO

-TODO: To convert the compressed data into PNG image, a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) renders to [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) on a separate thread and transfers the result.
+- Use a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) to render image on [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) processed in a separate thread, then transfer the result.
+- Benchmark

 ## Install